clumsynerdface/cribl-search-zscaler/cribl-search-zscaler_0.1.1/README.md

 ## Requirements Section

-For your datasets, make sure you match the following naming conventions or change the queries to adhere to what you named your datasets:
+For your datasets, make sure you match the following naming conventions or change the macros to adhere to what you named your datasets:
 * Web Logs: zscaler_web
 * Firewall Logs: zscaler_fw